-Wawel Castle is located on Wawel Hill in Krakow, ancient capital of Poland.
+Wawel Castle is located on Wawel Hill overlooking Old City, an ancient capital of Poland.
 Wawel Castle had been the residence of Polish kings for centuries and a site of most important events in Polish history.
 It is considered to be the symbol of Polish statehood.
-The Wawel Castle is also one of the most beautiful examples of Renaissance architecture in Poland.
+The Castle is also one of the most beautiful examples of Renaissance architecture in Poland.
 Its premises now house one of Poland’s premier art museums.

 Sept 18 2020 Full day Wieliczka Salt Mine tour and somber visit to Auschwitz Concentration Camp

 The Wieliczka Salt Mine is one of the most valuable monuments of culture in Poland.
 Each year it is visited by more than one million tourists from all over the world.
 It is also a world class monument, featuring among twelve objects on the UNESCO’s World Cultural and Natural Heritage List.

 Auschwitz, also known as Auschwitz-Birkenau, opened in 1940 and was the largest of the Nazi concentration and death camps.
 Located in southern Poland, Auschwitz initially served as a detention center for political prisoners.
 However, it evolved into a network of camps where Jewish people and other perceived enemies of the Nazi state were exterminated, often in gas chambers, or used as slave labour.
 In Total, over 1.3million people lost their lives at Auschwitz-mainly Jews, Poles, Czechs, Hungarians, Romas (Gipsies), Russians, Political Prisoners, and Gays.

 It is a somber place to visit.

 Sep 19 2020 Transfer to Zakopane and walking city tour+local highland dinner